 When The Book of Negroes won Canada Reads I was able to buy a copy.
 I read it as an entertaining story, but confess much of it was not properly understood.
 I was conscious of story that stretched from African kidnappings to American slavery to the War of Independence to Nova Scotia settlement and over to Sierra Leone with some legislative impact in England.

 I had met Lawrence Hill at a Human Library event held at the Hamilton Public Library.
 He caught me with one of my prejudices; a black subgroup.
 He did discuss this mini series which was in progress at the time, but we mostly talked of his personal history and marketing strategies which in part involved book clubs.
+He felt a two hour movie would not convey enough.
 The mini series was a first as none of his earlier books had generated film interest.
 The mini-series seemed the most practical way to convey a complicated book.

 Special features of the DVD proved to be a treasure chest.
 A female actress commented how she was impressed that the author could get inside female mind.
 Lawrence Hill had written a few books previously mostly told from a male perspective.
 He explained that he had been surrounded by strong women and he enjoyed listening to them and felt a woman's perspective would be a better way to tell the story.

 Visiting his parents Lawrence picked up a book "The Black Loyalists" that had been written by a family friend.
 The Book of Negroes was an actual document organized by the British Admiralty to record negroes eligible to move to Nova Scotia.
 Lawrence felt Canadians although aware of slavery in the United States were unaware that it also existed in Canada.
 The first slaves go back to 1628 in French Canada and did include indigenous people.
 Lawrence's father, Daniel Hill, a black man had married a white woman and consequently moved to Canada.
 Eventually he became the first director of the Ontario Human Rights Commission.